+During 2016, we used \$5.6 million in cash from financing activities.
+We paid down \$5.5 million in debt, incurred \$0.8 million of deferred financing costs associated with our new credit facility, and received \$0.7 million in proceeds from the issuance of common stock.

 During 2015, we used \$9.9 million in cash from our financing activities.
-We paid down \$9.7 million of debt and incurred approximately \$584,000 of deferred financing fees which was partially offset by proceeds from the issuance of stock from the exercise of stock options and the issuance of stock under our Employee Stock Purchase Plan.
+We paid down \$9.7 million of debt and incurred approximately \$0.6 million of deferred financing fees, which was partially offset by proceeds from the issuance of stock from the exercise of stock options and the issuance of stock under our Employee Stock Purchase Plan.

-During 2014, we used \$1.9 million in cash from our financing activities.
-Net cash used under our credit facility was approximately \$2.9 million.
-Additionally, in 2014, we received \$1.0 million in receipts from the exercise of stock options and the issuance of stock under our Employee Stock Purchase Plan.
-Our borrowings increased to support higher inventory and operating levels.

-We believe that our cash flows from continuing operations as well as available borrowings under our credit facility are adequate to satisfy our working capital, capital expenditure requirements, and other contractual obligations for the foreseeable future, including at least the next 12 months.
+We believe that our cash flows from continuing operations, as well as available borrowings under our credit facility, are adequate to satisfy our working capital, capital expenditure requirements, and other contractual obligations for the foreseeable future, including at least the next 12 months.

-The average costs per pound of nickel, chrome, molybdenum, and carbon scrap for the years ended December 31, 2015, 2014 and 2013 was as follows:
+The average costs per pound of nickel, chrome, molybdenum, and carbon scrap for the years ended December 31, 2016, 2015 and 2014 was as follows:

-For the years ended December 31, 20)15 2014 2013
+For the years ended December 31, 2016 2015 2014

-Nickel \$ 5.37 \$ 7.65 \$ 6.81
+Nickel \$ 4.35 \$ 5.37 \$ 7.65

-Chrome \$ 1.08 \$ 1.14 \$ 1.01
+Chrome \$ 0.95 \$ 1.08 \$ 1.14

-Molybdenum \$ 6.85 \$ 11.72 \$ 10.36
+Molybdenum \$ 6.54 \$ 6.85 \$ 11.72

-Carbon scrap \$ 0.10 \$ 0.18 \$ 0.17
+Carbon scrap \$ 0.10 \$ 0.10 \$ 0.18

-Sources: Nickel is the daily average LME Cash Settlement Price; Chrome and Molybdenum is the final monthly average as published by Ryan's Notes; Carbon is the consumer price for #1 Industrial Bundles in the Pittsburgh, PA area as reported in American Metal Market.
+Sources: Nickel is the daily average LME Cash Settlement Price; Chrome and Molybdenum is the final monthly average as published by CRU; Carbon is the consumer price for #1 Industrial Bundles in the Pittsburgh, PA area as reported in American Metal Market.

 We maintain sales price surcharge mechanisms on certain of our products, priced at time of order or shipment, to mitigate the risk of substantial raw material cost fluctuations.
-The average cost of nickel, which has a major impact on surcharges, has dropped to \$5.37 in 2015 and had a negative impact on our gross margin in 2015.
-In the last three months of 2015 the average cost of nickel has dropped to \$4.27.
-This factor may have a negative impact on our gross margin as we move into 2016 to the extent that we will be selling higher cost material that was melted in the latter half of 2015 to our customers while receiving lower surcharges in the first part of 2016.
+The average cost of nickel, which has a major impact on surcharges, has dropped to \$4.35 in 2016 and had a negative impact on our gross margin in 2016.
 The market values for these raw materials and others continue to fluctuate based on supply and demand, market disruptions and other factors.

 Capital Resources Including Off-Balance Sheet Arrangements.

 We do not maintain off-balance sheet arrangements, nor do we participate in non-exchange traded contracts requiring fair value accounting treatment, or material related-party transaction arrangements.